Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

-NTA, the regulator seems not prepared with the allocation of spectrum for 5G and the possible auction.
-Further, if some telcos want to refarm their existing spectrum to use it for 5G, what will be the provision to grant technology neutrality for that spectrum.
-The regulator has not defined the provision for both spectrum and technology neutrality as of now.
+NTA, the regulator seems to have started preparing for the allocation of spectrum for 5G and the possible auction.
+Further, if some telcos want to refarm their existing spectrum to use it for 5G, they could grant technology neutrality for that spectrum.

-Till now, we have been using 4G as mobile broadband service only which has not reached its peak yet.
-We have not used 4G for any home broadband solutions yet.
+Till now, we have been using 4G as a mobile broadband service only which has not reached its peak yet.
+We have not used 4G for widespread home broadband solutions yet (except for Ncell’s Wirefree Internet in limited areas).
 And the fact that 4G is still expanding, some people have not got a taste of what 4G is.
 As per budget 2077/78, the government has planned to expand the 4G coverage to all places of Nepal in this fiscal year.
 4G has quite good speed, as of now which still is in the expanding phase.
 We should also remember the peak data speed of 234 Mbps achieved with Nepal Telecom 4G during its launch demo.

 Telecom experts opine that 4G can meet the current demand of people for mobile broadband.
 Telcos need to focus on expanding feature-full 4G for now.
 If 4G can meet the current demand for mobile broadband, then is it worth doing the multimillion-dollar investment for 5G?
 We don’t think so.
 Find the broadband penetration in the country.

 5G mobile technology is still in the evolving phase.
-Most of the telecom operators deployed NSA (Non-standalone Architecture) which is actually the integration of 5G with the existing 4G LTE.
+Most of the telecom operators deployed NSA (Non-standalone Architecture).
+NSA is actually the integration of 5G with the existing 4G LTE.
 That means the 5G network builds over the LTE infrastructure, shares the same core and transmission system.